First-principles molecular quantum electrodynamics theory at all coupling strengths: Summary

-In conclusion, this work presents a variational transformation-based electronic structure theory (VT-QEDHF) for molecular QED across all coupling strengths.
+In summary, this study introduces the variational transformation-based electronic structure theory (VT-QEDHF) for molecular QED applications encompassing all ranges of coupling strengths.
 This methodology adeptly captures the optimal mean-field part of both electron-photon and photon-mediated electron-electron correlations.
-Furthermore, this framework is universally applicable to any fermion-boson interaction, making it suitable for studying the coupling of electrons with other types of quantized bosonic particles, such as plasmons and phonons.
+Furthermore, this framework is universally applicable to any fermion-boson interaction, making it suitable for studying the coupling of electrons with other quantized bosonic entities such as plasmons and phonons.
 As an example, our approach can be extended to the investigation of polaron formation from the first principles.

-While the VT-QEDHF technique is valid for any coupling strength at the mean-field level, it is important to note that electronic correlations, including intrinsic and photon-mediated ones, are underestimated at the mean-field level.
-As a future endeavor, we aim to develop QED-CCSD/EOM-CCSD built on the VT-QEDHF reference.
-Given that VT-QEDHF is applicable across all coupling strengths and its energies outperform both QEDHF and SC-QEDHF methods, we anticipate that the VT-QEDHF-augmented QED-CC methods~\cite{haugland_coupled_2020, jcp0033132, Weight2023pccp, Liebenthal2022} will enhance the correlation estimations throughout all coupling domains.
+While VT-QEDHF is robust across all coupling strengths at the mean-field level, it inherently underestimates both intrinsic and photon-mediated electronic correlations.
+To address this limitation, our forthcoming research will focus on the integration of VT-QEDHF into QED-CCSD and EOM-CCSD frameworks.
+Given the superior performance of VT-QEDHF over existing QEDHF and SC-QEDHF methods, we are optimistic that the advanced QED-CC methods augmented with VT-QEDHF~\cite{haugland_coupled_2020, jcp0033132, Weight2023pccp, Liebenthal2022} will significantly improve correlation energy estimations in all coupling regimes.

 {Additional note:} While drafting this manuscript, we became aware of a recent paper that employs similar concepts~\cite{Cui2023arxiv}.
 However, the variational transformation in Ref.~\cite{Cui2023arxiv} is limited to diagonal terms (of the dipole coupling operator) in the transformation.
 In contrast, our transformation is more general, and the corresponding elements are evaluated within the dipole basis.